BleepSound/ms20-vcf-simple/README.md

 For the next part, always place them without soldering them on:
 - jacks, pots and switches that go thought the front panel

-Once placed, put in place the front panel, then fasten all components to it> once this is done, you can solder them.
+Once placed, put in place the front panel, then fasten all components to it.
+Once this is done, you can solder them.

 ![3D single MS20-VCF(front)](Documentation/image/MS20-VCF-3D_top.png)